Anesthesia vs Dental Sedation

 About 20% of adults are afraid of going to the dentist.
 But you shouldn’t let fear stop you from taking care of your teeth.
 Today’s dental care focuses on making sure patients are comfortable, so you can feel more relaxed during your visit.

 Sedation dentistry uses special medicine to help you feel calm during dental treatments.
 This is different from anesthesia, which helps prevent pain.
-These two treatments can work together to make sure you have a good experience at the dentist.
+However, these two treatments can work together to make sure you have a good experience at the dentist.
 Here’s how they compare.

 Anesthesia vs dental sedation and laughing gas